SimNPH/SimNPH/README.md

 ### Project Setup

 1. clone this repository
-2. get all the dependencies for building the package, vignettes, etc. using `renv::restore()` (this can take some time)
+2. install needed packages (I will add a list and more detailed description)
-4. do everything else (run tests, build documentation, build the package, build vignettes, ...) using `devtools` or RStudio
+3. do everything else (run tests, build documentation, build the package, build vignettes, ...) using `devtools` or RStudio

 ### Coding Style